 Brrrr.
-It’s cold outside so bring the winter theme inside your classroom.
+It’s cold outside!
+Engage your students by bringing the winter theme inside your classroom.
 Make your winter theme hands-on and FUN for your little learners.
-You will see fewer behaviors when students are engaged in meaningful learning experiences.
+You will see fewer behaviors problems when students are engaged in meaningful learning experiences.
 Don’t forget to grab the FREE Snowman at Night retelling cards included in this post.

 Turn your sensory table into a pile of snowballs (aka cotton balls).
 Toss in small letter manipulatives (I added DIY bottle cap letters), empty water bottles, clear gems (Dollar Tree), and tweezers.
 Students will love filling, shaking, and emptying the bottles.
-It’s also a fabulous fine motor activity.
+It’s also a fabulous fine motor activity!
 It’s tricky to get the cotton balls in and out of the bottles.
-Plus when you add letters, students will be talking about letters and sounds too!
+Plus, when you add letters to the sensory table, students will be talking about letters and sounds too!

-Sight words aren’t developmentally appropriate for my three year olds, so they matched the snowball letters.
+Sight words aren’t developmentally appropriate for my three-year-olds.
+I came up with an equally engaging alternative for them: they matched the snowball letters.
 I had two sets of uppercase snowball letters and two sets of lowercase snowball letters on the table.
 They could match uppercase with uppercase, lowercase with lowercase, or uppercase with lowercase.
-I also had dry erase boards on the table for them to try and write letters on.
+I also set out dry erase boards on the table for them to attempt to write letters on.

 A winter theme means a winter writing center.
 I put out winter paper, winter words (uppercase set on the ring and lowercase set in the pocket chart), markers, colored pencils, crayons, envelopes, winter colored dot markers, fancy scissors, and winter paper cutouts.
 The winter paper cutouts are from a teacher store near me.
-Winter stickers are fun to add too.
+Winter stickers are fun to add also.
 Adding new things and writing tools to the writing center will keep your students interested and excited about writing.